aditi135/fluid-hackillinois/README.md

 We wanted to integrate a method for you to share your personal aquarium with friends, and for you to join a leaderboard that shows your progress toward your goals.
 This adds a fun twist to the game and encourages social support while reaching your individual financial goals.

+In addition, we would like to expand the application to allow for groups to tackle goals together.
+For example, a family might want to save up for a vacation together, and see it reflected in each of their user accounts.
+This meets the needs of people whose finances are tied closely with one or more other people.
 ## Expo Quickstart

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).